In a Disaster

 If you know a disaster is about to occur:

 Being prepared in case of an emergency is crucial.
 Put together an emergency kit in a watertight container, and store it in an easily accessible location.

-- Copies of important documents, such as legal papers, a list of medications and dosages, and insurance information
+- Copies of important documents, such as legal papers, a list of medications and dosages, insurance information, and Social Security cards

 - Several sets of extra clothing